AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 Sample:

 ```
-rxnotch=1065,40                    ; Notch 1065Hz for +/-20Hz
+rxnotch=1065,40                    ; notch 1065Hz for +/-20Hz
 ```

+!!! warning "High CPU Utilization"
-**NOTE:** IF this option is available, it requires a great deal of CPU to perform and would probably be detrimental to use on the small boards.
+    IF this option is available, it requires a great deal of CPU to perform and would probably be detrimental to use on the small boards.
 It isn't recommended for use.

 ### scheduler=
 This option allows you to override the stanza name used for the `schedule` stanza in `rpt.conf`.
 The scheduler is used to execute commands at a particular time.